ananos/ananos.uk/contact.md

 {% include social-media-links.html %}

-Or you can talk to me over Skype or Telephone:
+Or you can talk to me over Skype or Phone:

 <pre>
 Skype: tassos.nanos